-Prerequisite: completion of all core social science, history, fine arts, and foreign language requirements; instructor approval.
+Prerequisite: instructor approval.

 Course enrollment is limited to twelve students, accepted on a "first-approved-first-enrolled basis."

 This course entails an intensive exploration of the sociology of the Mexican-U.S. border area of Ciudad Juarez and El Paso, Texas, including the political, environmental, historical, cultural, economic, artistic, racial, legal, and migration issues endemic to the area.